yamneg96/ReactNative-NoteApp/README.md

   * **User Authentication**: Secure user registration and login to ensure private notes for each user. 🔒
   * **CRUD Operations**: Users can **C**reate ✍️, **R**ead 📖, **U**pdate ✏️, and **D**elete 🗑️ notes, with real-time feedback.
-  * **Persistent Storage**: Notes are stored in a **MongoDB** database 💾, allowing users to access their content from anywhere.
+  * **Offline Support**: Notes are stored locally and synced to the cloud when online, allowing for seamless use on the go.
-  * **Responsive Design**: The app provides a fluid and responsive interface that looks and functions great on any device, from desktop 💻 to mobile 📱.
+  * **Mobile-First Design**: The app provides a fluid and responsive interface that is optimized for mobile devices. 📱

 -----